Queer Kentucky’s #KYGA25 Bill Tracker

 We’ll update this page regularly throughout the legislative session, so go ahead and bookmark it now.

 Kentucky’s legislature meets from Jan.
 7 to Jan.
 10, and then from Feb.
 4 through March.
-Lawmakers have until the end of February to file new legislation.
+Lawmakers had until the end of February to file new legislation.

 Have a bill you’re interested in or think we should be following?
 Email civics reporter Olivia Krauth at [email protected].